The 7 Best Office Chairs for Hip Pain Tested

 EXPERT SCORE

-The Steelcase Leap V2 utilizes a flexible seat pan front that bends downward as you shift your weight forward.
+The Steelcase Leap V2 features a flexible seat pan front that bends downward as you shift your weight forward.
 We found this passive edge crucial for users suffering from hip impingement, as it removes the hard pressure line under the thighs that restricts blood flow.
 The seat cushion uses a proprietary thin-profile high-density foam.
 Unlike thick, plush memory foam that sinks and traps your pelvis in a rigid posterior tilt, the Leap’s firm foam promotes micro-movements.
 The seat depth adjusts from 15.75 to 18.75 inches, letting you leave precisely two inches of clearance behind your knees.

 The lower back firmness control lets you dial in lumbar pressure, which directly influences pelvic tilt and subsequent hip strain.
 The primary drawback is the relatively thin seat pad, which can feel too stiff during the first week of use.
 It costs around $1,200, though refurbished models are widely available.
 We recommend the Leap V2 for users who need to stretch, twist, or frequently shift positions to keep their hip joints lubricated.